-Amsir Law Jaournal (Amsir Law Journal. - ALJ) is a peer-reviewed journal published by Amsir College of Law.
+Amsir Law Journal (Amsir Law Journal - ALJ) is a peer-reviewed journal published by the Faculty of Law Andi Sapada Institute of Social Sciences and Business.
 This journal is available in print and online and highly respects the publication ethic and avoids any type of plagiarism.
-This statement explains the ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the editor in chief, the editorial board, the peer-reviewers and the publisher (Amsir College of Law).
+This statement explains the ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the editor in chief, the editorial board, the peer-reviewers, and the publisher (Faculty of Law Andi Sapada Institute of Social Sciences and Business).
 This statement is based on COPE’s Best Practice Guidelines for Journal Editors.

-Amsir College of Law as publisher of ALJ takes its duties of guardianship over all stages of publishing seriously and we recognize our ethical behavior and other responsibilities.
-We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, the Faculty of Law Hasanuddin University and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.
+Faculty of Law Andi Sapada Institute of Social Sciences and Business as the publisher of ALJ takes its duties of guardianship over all stages of publishing seriously and we recognize our ethical behavior and other responsibilities.
+We are committed to ensuring that advertising, reprint, or other commercial revenue has no impact or influence on editorial decisions.
+In addition the, In addition, the Faculty of Law Andi Sapada Institute of Social Sciences and Business and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary. and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.

 Fair play.
-The editor at any time evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
+The editor at any time evaluates manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.

 Confidentiality.
 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.